 Non-Official Practice Tests

 Some students try to look at their GPA and guess their SAT score.
-It’s tempting to say I have straight A’s, so I’ll obviously get a 1600 on the SAT.
+It’s tempting to say that because you have straight A’s, you'll obviously get a 1600 on the SAT.
 On the other hand, if you have a low GPA, you might feel doomed to a low SAT score.

 However, GPA doesn’t always correlate with SAT score.
 Some students with low GPAs end up with great SAT scores while others with high GPAs end up with low scores.
 Don't try to estimate your SAT score using GPA.

 AP and IB exams test very specific content such as Biology, Economics, Calculus, and History.
 Most of this content is not covered on the SAT.
 Therefore, excelling on your AP or IB exam will not necessarily correlate with SAT success.